l7mp/mc-wan/README.md

 ## Concepts

+Below we describe the high-level EW Gateway API we expose to the cluster operators.

 ### Service export

 In order to allow access from other clusters, a service has to be explicitly exported from the